Gillet: Racing

 Gillet is also active in motorsport with the racing version of the Gillet, named The Gillet Vertigo Streiff.
 Since 1998, the car has competed in the Belcar (Belgian GT Championship) and FIA GT Championship in the G2 Class for non-homologated cars.

 The Vertigo Streiff was originally developed with a modified version of the Alfa Romeo V6 engine, with 3.6 L and 360 PS.
 Gillet increased the displacement to 3990 cc in 2006.
 A GT3 version, with a national homologation, raced briefly in the 2007 Belcar season.

-In the 2008 FIA GT season Renaud Kuppens raced using a Gillet Vertigo.5 with a Maserati 4,2l V8 engine tuned to Group N specification.
+In the 2008 FIA GT season Renaud Kuppens raced using a Gillet Vertigo.5 with a Maserati 4.2 L V8 engine tuned to Group N specifications.
 Renaud Kuppens said that the Maserati engine develops the same amount of power as the V6 engine, but has more torque.

 The car came 26th in both the 2002 and 2003 Spa 24 Hours, and 13th in 2004.
 It was entered into the 24 Hours of Spa race in 2005, 2006, 2007 and 2008, but failed to finish on all occasions.

 In 2018, construction of a racing Vertigo with linen bodywork and participation to the famous Pike’s Peak race in Colorado with Vanina Ickx at the wheel.

 Models

 Vertigo / Vertigo Mk 1 (1991–1997)

 Gillet designed and completed the first Vertigo prototype with the 3.0-litre Alfa Romeo V6 engine for road use in 1991, and shown at the 71st Brussels Auto Show in January 1992.
 Its chassis was constructed completely of carbon fiber and honeycomb components, resulting in reduced overall weight to only 128 lbs.
-The Vertigo set a new 1994 Guinness-book record for speed in road cars with a 0-100 km/h (a zero to 62 mph sprint time) acceleration in just 3.266 seconds.
+The Vertigo set a new 1994 Guinness-book record for speed in road cars with a 0-100 km/h (62 mph) acceleration in 3.266 seconds.